-With ACD messages, agents can send and receive interactions from messaging platforms.
-Currently, PureCloud agents can respond to inbound SMS, Facebook Messenger, Twitter Direct Message, LINE Messaging, and WhatsApp, inbound SMS, Genesys Cloud web messaging, and open messaging.
+With Genesys Cloud ACD messaging, agents can send and receive interactions from various messaging channels.
+Currently, Genesys Cloud supports third-party messaging platforms such as Facebook Messenger, Twitter Direct Message, LINE Messaging, and WhatsApp, inbound SMS, Genesys Cloud web messaging, and open messaging.

-Messages work similarly to other PureCloud interaction types, like web chats and emails.
+Messages work similarly to other Genesys Cloud ACD interaction types, like emails and web chats.
 For example, you can set alerting timeouts and service level targets for messages.
-Reports and analytics views include message metrics, and you can use scripts with message interactions.
+Analytics views and reporting include message metrics, and you can use scripts with message interactions.

-- PureCloud attempts to route callbacks, email replies, and message replies to the last agent who handled it.
+- Genesys Cloud attempts to route callbacks, email replies, and message replies to the last agent who handled it.
 The agent must be on queue and not be fully utilized on those interactions.
-If the agent is not available, PureCloud routes the interaction to the next available agent.
+If the agent is not available, Genesys Cloud routes the interaction to the next available agent.
 For more information about how to determine if an agent is fully utilized, see Configure agent utilization.

-- For email and messaging interactions, and inbound callbacks, when you use preferred agent routing, PureCloud no longer attempts to route the interaction to the last agent who handled it.
+- For email and messaging interactions, and inbound callbacks, when you use preferred agent routing, Genesys Cloud no longer attempts to route the interaction to the last agent who handled it.
 Scheduled callbacks, however, is unaffected by preferred agent routing.
 For more information, see Advanced routing overview.

 Route messages with Architect

-Answer asynchronous messages–but keep conversations together
+Answer asynchronous messages–but keep interactions together

 Messages are short and asynchronous.
 For example, a user sends two messages, receives a response from an agent, and then sends two more messages several hours later.
-PureCloud treats multiple messages as part of the same conversation as long as the break between messages is less than 72 hours.
-If there is a break longer than 72 hours after the last message, then PureCloud starts a new conversation.
+Genesys Cloud treats multiple messages as part of the same conversation as long the conversation’s disconnected period is less than 72 hours (default).
+If there is a break longer than 72 hours since the last disconnect, then Genesys Cloud starts a new conversation.
 The message threading timeline is configurable.

-When PureCloud groups messages as part of a conversation, it routes messages from the same customer to the same agent, and displays the conversation history to the agent.
-Agents complete wrap-up on each portion of the conversation that they handle, which can consist of multiple individual messages.
+When Genesys Cloud groups messages as part of a interaction, it routes messages from the same customer to the same agent, and displays the interaction history to the agent.
+Agents complete wrap-up on each portion of the interaction that they handle, which can consist of multiple individual messages.